ScreenJournal

 How It Works

-ScreenJournal records two audio streams — the agent's microphone and the screen audio (customer voice, hold music, system sounds) — alongside screen activity.
-AI processes these streams in real time to extract structured insights:
+During calls, ScreenJournal records and transcribes two audio streams, the agent's microphone and the screen audio (customer voice, hold music, system sounds), alongside on-screen work.
+Recording is disclosed in-app, and clients and their employees consent at signup and sign-in.
+Frontier AI models process these streams to extract structured insights:

 • Call sentiment analysis: Customer frustration levels, escalation patterns, and resolution quality

-• Talk-to-listen ratio: Whether the agent dominates the conversation or practices active listening
+• Talk-to-listen ratio: Whether the agent dominates the conversation or practises active listening

 • Script adherence: Did the agent deliver required disclosures, greetings, and closing statements?